ModyQyW/fabric/docs/guide/linter/eslint.md

   // based on eslint-plugin-perfectionist
   // true by default, enabled
   perfectionist: true,
-  // based on eslint-plugin-prettier 和 eslint-config-prettier
-  // true by default, enabled
-  prettier: true,
-  // based on eslint-plugin-react、eslint-plugin-react-hooks 和 eslint-plugin-react-refresh
+  // based on eslint-plugin-react, eslint-plugin-react-hooks, eslint-plugin-react-perf and eslint-plugin-react-refresh
   // enabled by default if you have React installed
   react: hasReact,
   // based on eslint-plugin-react-native